sotnir/git-course/_episodes/01-local.md

 ```
 {: .language-bash}

-Now, we need to set up this directory up to be a Git repository (or "initiate
+Now, we need to _initialize_ the repository, which means we now set this directory up to be a Git repository:
-the repository"):

 ~~~
 $ git init